-- (a) Roading pattern. - (b) Indicative subdivision design and configuration and allotment sizes. - (c) Proposed setbacks from roads and internal boundaries. - (d) Pedestrian links through the (V) Activity Area to connect with surrounding or adjoining (G) and/or (O/P) Activity Areas, - (e) The identification of areas for visitor parking which have regard to the amenity values of the Zone. - (f) Proposed landscaping to be situated on any road reserve or other land intended to be accessible to the public.
+- (a) Roading pattern. - Indicative subdivision design and configuration and allotment sizes. - (c) Proposed setbacks from roads and internal boundaries. - (d) Pedestrian links through the (V) Activity Area to connect with surrounding or adjoining (G) and/or (O/P) Activity Areas, - (e) The identification of areas for visitor parking which have regard to the amenity values of the Zone. - (f) Proposed landscaping to be situated on any road reserve or other land intended to be accessible to the public. - (g) The maintenance of view shafts.